Last updated on 24th May 2022

-According to our video marketing statistics, 60% of people say their natural instinct is to film horizontally, with 40% saying vertically.
+According to our video marketing research, 60% of people say their natural instinct is to film horizontally, with 40% saying vertically.

 And when it comes to viewing, 75% of people prefer to watch horizontally vs. 25% vertically – so it’s a mixed bag!